-After the SONAD app is downloaded and installed on your phone, you are eligible to create your own sonas.
-To start the process, you will create a sona Management Account by using Email and Password that you already created when installing your copy of the SONAD app on your phone.
+Once the SONAD app is installed on your phone, you are eligible to create your own Sonas.
+To start the process, create a Sona Management Account by using the email and password that you already created when installing the SONAD app on your phone.

-From then on, you will be able to create new sonas (or edit existing sonas) starting from this (example) screen.
+You will now be able to create new Sonas (or edit existing Sonas) starting from this (example) screen.

-There are four special types of sonas: Regular, Personal, In-Store, and Vote.
+There are four types of Sonas: Regular, Personal, In-Store, and Vote.

-The Regular and Personal sonas have two screens containing all encapsulated information: text, graphics, links, documents, and multimedia content that a corporate user or individual wants to deliver to the telephone of any SONAD user.
+Regular and Personal Sonas have two screens containing all of the encapsulated information - text, graphics, links, documents, and multimedia content - that a corporate user or individual, wants to deliver to the telephone of any SONAD user.

-Personal sona (Personal = “Yes”, see below; green screen) allows you to use your unique personal sona sound codes for exchanging sonas with your friends or colleagues.
-Press the button “ABOUT ME”, and let your friend’s phone to run SONAD app (listen): the “listening” phone will receive your sona while it is held in close proximity to yours.
-A very secure transmission.
+The Personal Sona (Personal = “Yes”, see below; green screen) allows you to use your unique sound codes for exchanging Sonas with friends or colleagues.
+Press the button “ABOUT ME”, and then have your friend’s phone run the SONAD app.
+The “listening” phone will receive your Sona while it is in proximity to yours; this is a very secure transmission.
 Another way to get your Sona is to scan its QR image.

-The In-Store sona (Type = "In-Store") has a second screen, Help Screen providing a physical site visitor – conference hall, mall, college campus, store or shopping plaza, public event site, stadium, etc. – with safety guides, both for general and emergency situations.
-This screen is opened up by a red "Help" button.
+The In-Store Sona has a second screen, a Help Screen providing a visitor – at a conference hall, mall, college campus, store or shopping plaza, public event site, stadium, etc. – with safety guides, both for general and emergency situations.
+This screen is accessed with a red "Help" button.

 The Help screen has three emergency-related buttons:

-• “Phone” button to call for local help; and
+• a “Phone” button to call for local help;

-Pressing the Beacon button will produce a repeating waling sound while the phone screen will start flashing different colors – both to attract attention locally to indicate emergency or call for immediate help.
+Pressing the Beacon button produces a siren, while the phone screen flashes different colors to indicate an emergency, or summon help.

-• Safety Guidance: a description of emergency actions and safety guidance, and
+• Safety Guidance: a description of emergency actions and safety guidance

-The Vote sonas are (Type = "Vote") are designed for obtaining feedback from the users, both local or remote: surveys, opinion polls, questionnaires, or quizzes.
-These sonas have a different structure using the following input fields:
+The Vote Sonas (Type = "Vote") are designed to obtain feedback from users, both local and remote: surveys, opinion polls, questionnaires, or quizzes.
+These Sonas have a different structure, using the following input fields:

 • Sona Name (one line)

 Up to five voting choices.
-If you want to provide additional multimedia content with your Vote sona, you may use no more than 4 voting choices.
+If you want to provide additional multimedia content within your Vote Sona, you may use no more than 4 voting choices.

 • Voting Choice 1 (all choices are one-line short entries)